 The existing LDRs were adopted on July 3, 1997 through Ordinance No. 97-10 following adoption of the 1994 Comprehensive Plan.
 Over the last 18 years, the Comprehensive Plan and LDRs were amended from time-to-time.
 More recently, a new Comprehensive Plan was adopted on March 5, 2013 and became effective on May 2, 2013.
-Since the adoption of the new Comprehensive Plan, the LDRs and the Official Zoning Map have not been significantly amended, with the exception of the new Building Permit Allocation System

-(BPAS) ordinance.
-Although an overhaul of the LDRs is planned for the next year, the current LDRs and zoning map originate from the 1994 Comprehensive Plan.
+Since the adoption of the new Comprehensive Plan, the LDRs and the Official Zoning Map have not been significantly amended, with the exception of the new Building Permit Allocation System (BPAS) ordinance.
+Although an overhaul of the LDRs is planned, the current LDRs and zoning map originate from the 1994 Comprehensive Plan.

 The property has been located within the PS Zoning District since the 1994 Comprehensive Plan and the 1997 Land Development Regulations.
 Before that, the property was zoned R-1B, which allowed medium density residential uses as-of-right and allowed institutional, public utility, golf course and planned development uses as a special exception (similar to a conditional use).
-The maximum height restriction was 40 feet.
 While land use and development conditions have not changed since the effective date of the 2013 Comprehensive Plan, the Plan does have policies that support expanding opportunities for a range of housing types, inclusive of apartments, townhouses, efficiencies, and single room occupancies.

 (4) Land use compatibility.
 Whether, and the extent to which, the proposal would result in any incompatible land uses, considering the type and location of uses involved.

-The property is currently used commercially; however, prior to the 1997 Land Development Regulations the property was zoned R-1B, which allowed medium density residential uses as-of-right and a height restriction of 40 feet.
+The property is currently used commercially; however, prior to the 1997 Land Development Regulations the property was zoned R-1B, which allowed medium density residential uses as-of-right.
 The proposed residential use of the property will be consistent with the adjacent PRD zoning district.
 The policies provide direction to the formulation of LDRs such that any nonresidential development will be limited in scope by prohibiting commercial or transient land use.

-Allowed uses within the proposed PS Zoning District are listed in Code Sections 122-1017 and 122-1018.
+Allowed uses within the PS Zoning District are listed in Code Sections 122-1017 and 122-1018.
 The following table summarizes the differences in allowed uses between the current PS and the proposed HDR-1 Zoning Districts.
 P = Permitted; C = Conditional Use.

 Existing PS Proposed HDR-1

 Residential Uses

 Single-family and two-family residential dwellings

 Multiple-family residential dwellings Р

 Group homes with less than or equal to six residents Р

 Group homes with seven to 14 residents С

 Community Facilities

 Places of worship С

 Protective services С С

 Public and private utilities С С

 Community centers, clubs and lodges Р

 Educational institutions and day care facilities Р С

 Golf course facilities Р

 Nursing homes, rest homes and convalescent homes Р С

 Parks and recreation, active and passive Р С

 Business and professional offices Р

 Medical services Р

 Parking lots and vehicular storage facilities Р С

+Veterinary medical services, with or without outside kennels Р

+Government operated transit facilities Р

+Governmental administration buildings Р

+Essential public services and facilities inclusive of, but not limited to, drainage facilities, and emergency services; i.e., staging areas responsive to declared emergency, with the exception of shelters for the homeless, which are regulated as a conditional use Ρ

+Non-recreational open spaces Р